User Services Policies/Procedures

 2nd: Main Stacks; Bethune Room; CIT, BI

-The Bibliographic Instructors offer both classroom sessions via the Bibliographic Instruction (BI) Lab in the library, as well as individual instruction.
-Contact the Bibliographic Instruction team at ext.
+The Library Research Instructors offer both classroom sessions via the Library Instruction Lab (formerly called the BI Lab) in the library, as well as individual instruction.
+Contact the Library Instruction team at ext.
 2118 or 2416 for more information.

 Acquisitions suggestions may be made directly to the Collection Development/Acquisitions Librarian or through the departmental liaison.
 (Click here for liaison list).
 Requests may be made online HERE.